Skateboarding has become increasingly commonplace on the continent.

-Thanks to an Indiegogo crowdfunding campaign by local collective Ethiopia Skate -- which boasts more than 150 members -- Addis Ababa recently built its first skate park, one that the organizers hope will train the next generation of X-Games champions.
+Thanks to an Indiegogo crowdfunding campaign by local collective Ethiopia Skate, Addis Ababa recently built its first skate park.
+The collective boasts more than 150 members and organizers hope the park will train the next generation of X-Games champions.

 “There are kids doing better stunts,” says Ethiopia Skate member Yared Aya.
 “They are not afraid and now hopefully we are getting the message out there: it will happen.”

-The park and its partner Make Life Skate Life raised $35,000 and saw 60 volunteers across 20 countries fly in to help build the dream.
+The park and its partner Make Life Skate Life raised $35,000 and saw 60 volunteers across 20 countries fly in to help make the dream a reality.